BOARD OF DIRECTORS

 Millie retired in Fall 2013 from the Community College of Philadelphia where she helped to start the Early Childhood Education program in 1973 and taught such courses as Children’s Literature, Infant and Toddler Development, Curriculum Through Play for preschool children, and Emergent Language.
 Current interests include involvement with two daughters and four grandchildren in the Philadelphia area, St. Mark’s Episcopal Church, and with the church’s newly founded institution for children in North Philadelphia, the St. James School.
 Millie also recently served as the moderator for the National Museum of Jewish History's panel: Children's Literature and Social Justice featuring illustrators Jerry Pinkney, Bryan Collier, and Patrick Rogers of the Sendak collection at the Rosenbach Museum.

 Millie is a life-long supporter of dance and theater, and she fervently supports the Performance Garage as a community venue for dance instructors, adults, and children.
+Movement and dance were integral to her training in speech and dramatic art.
 She attributes a love of dance performance to the may day dell experiences at Agnes Scott and supernumerary opportunity with the Agnes De Mille Dance Company, and watching her own parents dance.

 I’m a fairly recent transplant to the Philadelphia area.
 I lived in the Midwest, most recently Minneapolis, and moved here in 2015 to be closer to my son and his family.